Apartment Maintenance 101: Key Ways to Improve Cost Savings

 Share

 Property rentals can be a lucrative investment, but managing apartments is hardly a hands-off operation.
-Whether a landlord manages a rental property themselves or hires a property manager to handle the job, apartment maintenance is non-negotiable.
-A lack of proactive maintenance will likely result in costly emergency repairs, unhappy tenants and even potential safety risks and lawsuits.
+Whether you’re a landlord or hired a property management company to handle the job, apartment maintenance is non-negotiable.
+That’s because a lack of proactive maintenance can result in costly emergency repairs, unhappy tenants and even potential safety risks and lawsuits.

 What Is Apartment Maintenance?